Levis0045/MetaLex/README.md

 ```

-- For the first comand (without parameters), the result in the console will produce this. `With parameters, errors message will disapear`
+- For the first comand (without parameters), the result in the console will produce this. `NB:` With parameters, error and warning messages will disapear.

 ![metalex process](./docs/results_process.png)